What types of bunion surgery are there?

 When is it best to have bunion surgery?

 The decision to have bunion surgery should be based on several factors, including pain and limitation of foot function that impede daily activities, and not solely on the appearance of the bunion.
-Surgery is generally recommended when pain is not relieved by changes in footwear or non-surgical treatments, and when the patient’s quality of life is significantly affected.
+Generally, surgery is recommended when pain is not relieved by changes in footwear or non-surgical treatments, and when the patient’s quality of life is significantly affected.

 What is bunion osteotomy?